 Answer to: Would replacing my screen jeopardise the watch’s waterproof propertiesThere's no way to guarantee that it would still have the same water resistant rating.
 Also, the replacement adhesive strips I have found so far are a bit thicker than the OEM one.
 So after you re-set the screen in place, it sticks up a teeny, tiny bit higher than it did originally.
 Literally, we're talking a fraction of a millimeter, but it is enough to feel.
 And if you really look closely, you can see the difference too.
 Does that matter?
 Maybe, maybe not, but personally, I worry a little bit about the edges of the screens being that much easier to chip.
 Personally, before I did anything else, I would try picking up a good screen protector (probably one of the plastic ones like the stuff from Armorsuit, not a tempered glass one) and see if that covers up the scratch enough to not bother you so much.

 Answer to: Batteries interchangeable between series?I'm pretty confident that you can use a battery from a Series 1 Watch in an Original Apple Watch.
 The internals between the Original and the newer Series 1 are almost identical.
 (The processor was about the only change.)
 In fact, if you order a replacement battery from ifixit.com, the batteries are listed as being compatible with either Watch.
 Also, the details about the used OEM batteries listing even says that they are taken from either an Original or a Series 1 Watch.
-Apple Watch (38 mm Original and Series 1) Replacement Battery Apple Watch (38 mm Original and Series 1) OEM Battery
+Apple Watch (38 mm Original) Replacement Battery Apple Watch (38 mm Original) OEM Battery